4. Correcting for sample misalignment

 It is important to use this function to scrutinise the peaks and the fits because there many parameters that may need adjusting depending on the degree of misalignment of your crystal: the length, binning and thicknesses of the cuts you specified in bragg_positions, the quality of the cuts (for example the Bragg peaks may be near gaps in the detectors so the cuts are poorly defined), the Bragg peaks may have strange shapes which can confuse the automatic fitting, etc.

-4.1.3.
-Step 3 - calculate the misalignment correction
+4.2.
+Step 2 - calculate the misalignment correction

-Using the outputs of bragg_positions, you can determine a transformation matrix to go from the original misaligned frame to the aligned frame.
+Using the outputs of bragg_positions, you can determine a transformation to go from the original misaligned frame to the aligned frame.

 The inputs are: